-Eligible applicants will be asked to contact the office within 10 days, to setup an interview.
+Eligible applicants will be asked to contact the office within 10 days to set up an interview.
 Eligible applicants who do not respond to the interview notice within the 10-day period will be dropped from the waiting list and their application will be considered inactive.
 The applicant will be notified of this action and advised that they must reapply if they are still interested in a unit.
-Their name will be placed on the waiting list as of the date of the new application.
+Their name will be placed on the waiting list as of the date and time of their new application.

-XIV.
-Security Deposits
+XV Security Deposits

-Security Deposits provide us with some financial protection when a tenant moves out of the unit and fails to fulfill his/her obligations under the lease.
+Security Deposits provide the Property with some financial protection when a tenant moves out of the unit and fails to fulfill his/her obligations under the lease.
 Any deposit collected will be placed in an interest-bearing account and allocate the interest to the tenant upon move out.

-To assist in returning as much of the deposit to the tenant, each tenant will receive a copy of charges that may be assessed upon move out at the time of move in.
+To assist in returning as much of the deposit to the tenant, each tenant will receive a copy of the charges that may be assessed upon move-out at the time of move-in.